GaurishCoder/Project/README.md

 # New Project
-This repo is made throught local machine using vs code
+This repo is made throught local machine using vs code.